Home > Health Insurance Marketplace > Delaware Heath Insurance Marketplace

 How many people are insured through Delaware’s Marketplace?

-The enrollment growth in recent years, illustrated above, stems in large part from the subsidy enhancements created by the Amerian Rescue Plan and Inflation Reduction Act.
+The enrollment growth in recent years, illustrated above, was due in large part to the subsidy enhancements created by the Amerian Rescue Plan and Inflation Reduction Act.

-The enrollment growth in 2024 is also partially due to the “unwinding” of the pandemic-era continuous coverage rule for Medicaid, which prevented Medicaid disenrollments for three years.
-By April 2024, nearly 15,000 people in Delaware had transitioned from Medicaid to a Marketplace plan.44
+The enrollment growth in 2024 and 2025 was also partially due to the “unwinding” of the pandemic-era continuous coverage rule for Medicaid, which prevented Medicaid disenrollments for three years.
+By April 2024, nearly 15,000 people in Delaware had transitioned from Medicaid to a Marketplace plan.46

 What health insurance resources are available to Delaware residents?